ukparliament/ontologies/procedure/flowcharts/design-notes.md

 A work package is **a number of business items** undertaken by one or both Houses of Parliament.
 It may be subject to procedure: for example, a package of work to scrutinise, amend and pass or reject a bill.
 It may not be subject to a procedure: for example, a select committee inquiry following no procedural path.

 Work packages have a **focus**, a work packageable thing.
-For example: a topic area in the context of a select committee inquiry, or a paper made available to Parliament in the case of the passage of primary legislation, or secondary - or delegated - legislation, or a treaty.
+For example: a topic area in the context of a select committee inquiry, or a paper made available to Parliament in the case of the passage of primary legislation, secondary - or delegated - legislation, or a treaty.

 Work packages - rather than particular instruments or papers - are **subject to procedure**, because some instruments or papers are laid multiple times and only initiate a work package in one context.
-For example: a treaty might be laid once before ratification - which may trigger a work package subject to the [CRAG](http://www.legislation.gov.uk/ukpga/2010/25/contents) procedure - and once following ratification, when no work package is triggered.
+For example: a treaty might be laid once before ratification - which may trigger a work package subject to the procedure set out by the [Constitutional Reform and Governance Act 2010](http://www.legislation.gov.uk/ukpga/2010/25/contents) - and once following ratification, when no work package is triggered.

 ## Why do the procedure maps differ from the procedure model?

 Current procedure maps follow a previous version of the model, with explicit route types: allows, causes, precludes and requires.
 These will be replaced by combinations of boolean operators.

-## How is a procedure map parsed in the context of a work package?
+## How is a procedure map with route types parsed in the context of a work package?

 Procedure maps for a given work package are parsed by looking for steps which have been actualised by a business item and following the routes out.